France-ioi/taskgrader/README.md

 * `defaultDependencies-[language]` (optional): default dependencies for that language; if not defined, it will fallback to `defaultDependencies` or to an empty list
 * `defaultFilterTests-[language]` (optional): default glob-style filters for the tests for that language; if not defined, it will fallback to `defaultFilterTests` or to an empty list

+### genStdTaskJson.py

+Once you have a task directory with a `defaultParams.json`, you can use `genStdTaskJson.py` to generate the some standard JSON data (to use as input to the taskgrader) to evaluate a given solution against that task.

+Basic usage: `genStdTaskJson.py [SOLUTION]...` will generate the JSON data on standard output.

+Use `genStdTaskJson.py -h` for the full options.

+### stdGrade.sh

+`stdGrade.sh` is a simple script using `genStdTaskJson.py` to generate a standard JSON, pass it to the taskgrader and then summarize the results with `summarizeResults.py`.
+It will give you a simple evaluation of a solution against a task and give you summarized results.

 ## Internal functions (for developers)

 `evaluation` is the evaluation process.
-It reads an input JSON and builds a `dictWithVars` out of it to reflect the variables system.
+It reads an input JSON and preprocesses it to replace the variables.
 It compiles and executes with the functions `cachedExecute` and `cachedCompile`.
 These functions need the informations from the function `getCacheDir` to know whether some results are already cached; if there are some, they fetch files from the cache, else they call their counterparts `execute` and `compile` to actually execute and compile. `compile` uses `getFile` to fetch the source and dependency files into the working directory. `execute` uses `capture` to save the contents of a file into a `captureReport` in the output JSON.